Common name: Spreading Guinea Flower

 Flowering: Flowers mostly in summer.

-Distribution and occurrence: Rare in N.S.W., recorded only from Mangrove Mtn.
+Distribution and occurrence: Rare in N.S.W., known from the Central Coast region near Somersby, Kulnura and Mangrove Mtn.
+Also occurs in Victoria and Tasmania.
 In heath on sandy soils.

 NSW subdivisions: CC